watershed/hylia/src/posts/here-in-my-car-in-2019.md

 Other, larger cities have other options, like Zipcar in Bristol, Cambridge, London or Oxford.
 No use to me.

+## Putting this in perspective

+There remain huge uncertainties about [how much more carbon we can ‘safely’ burn this century](https://www.carbonbrief.org/analysis-how-much-carbon-budget-is-left-to-limit-global-warming-to-1-5c), but the _really_ inconvenient truth is that those of us privileged enough to have been able to drive where we like, when we like, are going to have to get used to driving being a luxury again.
+And those who have never driven will have wholly different circles to square and judgments to make.

+Collectively, we are going to have to drive less because the physics of climate don't care whether we burn carbon behind a wheel or in our [leaky Victorian houses](https://www.theccc.org.uk/2019/02/21/uk-homes-unfit-for-the-challenges-of-climate-change-ccc-says/), [shipped](https://inews.co.uk/news/long-reads/cargo-container-shipping-carbon-pollution/) in our Amazon delivery, or [cemented](https://insideclimatenews.org/news/28062018/global-warming-pollution-industrial-sources-cement-steel-trade-solutions-technology-shipping) into our built environment.

+We can attempt to hang on to jobs in industries of the past by rearranging the [Honda](https://www.theguardian.com/business/2019/feb/21/honda-european-chief-outlined-no-deal-brexit-concerns-in-2018) deckchairs on the Brexit Titanic.
+The climate **does not care**.

+All this was in my head today as I signed on to buying another car, to replace the one that had reached the end of its road.

  Fahren, fahren, fahren auf der Autobahn